rojinnew/image_segmentation/README.md

 ### Image Segmentation Tool
 <p align = "justify">
-In this project,  Flask framework was used to deploy an image segmentation tool that divides an image into a number of components.
+In this project,  Flask framework was used to deploy a segmentation tool that divides an image into a number of components.
 </p>
 ####
 <p align = "center">
 	<img src = "https://github.com/rojinnew/image_segmentation/blob/master/segments2.png">
 </p>
 #### Kmeans
 In this work, all similar points were clustered together and their values were substituted with the mean values which were calculated based on Kmeans clustering.
 <p>